GfSE/SAF-Specification/stereotypes.md

 <html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Operational-Story'>Operational Story</A><BR>Operational Story: The Operational Story represents one or more Operational Use Cases in the Usage Scenario identified by the Operational Context.
 The Operational Story is described as narrative story-telling.<BR></html>

+## SAF_P1_PCD

+### Icon
+*none*

+### Documentation
+The Physical Context Definition Viewpoint identifies the various contexts the SOI is used in, along with the associated external entities sharing a physical interface with the system.
+For each context, the applicable environmental conditions shall be defined.
+The physical context helps identify the interface requirements needed to integrate a system into its environment in a given context.

+A block definition diagram (BDD) depicting the elements available in a specific context.
+At least one BDD is used per identified context featuring
+* one block representing the Physical System, i.e., the system of interest
+* one block representing the specific Physical System Context
+* several blocks representing Physical Context Elements such as Physical User, Physical External System, and Physical Environment that are present in the Physical System Context
+* composition relationships attaching the Physical Context Elements and the Physical System to the Physical System Context block

+## SAF_P1_PCE

+### Icon
+*none*

+### Documentation
+The Physical Context Exchange Viewpoint focuses on the identification of the physical interfaces with external entities and relevant documentation.
+It is used to capture interface design requirements, applicable standards, protocols and format specifications, that are agreed upon the interfaces.

+A) For each given context, an internal block diagram (IBD is used to identify the physical interfaces, the item flows, that are exchanged on that interfaces, and related documentation.
+Note: To understand the interfaces, a mapping of protocol layers may be depicted.
+B) A tabular format providing a list of all the defined external interfaces and the applicable documentation
+* context element kind (environment, external entity, physical user, etc.)
+* context element role name
+* port name and reference to port type
+* reference to context element type
+C) A tabular format listing the applicable standards, protocols and formats for the item flows exchanged via the identified interfaces.

+## SAF_P2_PST

+### Icon
+*none*

+### Documentation
+The Physical Structure Viewpoint is used to model the internal structure of the SOI and to identify the internal system elements making up the SOI.
+The SOI breakdown structure identifies system elements and finally at the implementation level hardware, software, and mechanics.
+The SOI breakdown structure determines items that are reused and make-or-buy (COTS) items.
+The Physical Structure Viewpoint is elaborated for each candidate physical SOI architecture.
+It provides the basis for further assessment of the architecture candidates by identifying the system elements in each candidate solution.

+A block definition diagram (BDD) featuring the physical system block and physical blocks for any kind of physical element, HW or SW elements, the system is composed of.
+These elements are connected to the system block by means of aggregation relationships.
+Note: Multiple relationships to a kind of element are allowed meaning, that this kind of element is used in several roles.

+## SAF_P4_PIE

+### Icon
+*none*

+### Documentation
+The Physical Internal Exchange Viewpoint serves for the identification and definition of interfaces of elements of the physical system. also, the delegation of system element interfaces to the physical system boundary interfaces is covered.
+The Physical Internal Exchange Viewpoint
+* identifies system element interfaces on a physical level
+* states to which other physical elements the interfaces are connected to
+* assigns physical interface definitions to interfaces
+* defines the usage of interfaces, e.g., if only a subset of the interfaces is used
+* defines the delegation of physical system element interfaces to physical system boundary interfaces

+One or more IBDs featuring the SOI boundary, the physical elements of the SOI, as well as the connectors for each identified SOI interface delegation to physical SOI elements.
+An interface is a connection resource for hooking on the logical SOI elements to other logical SOI elements.
+Item flows are defined for each exchange on the identified interface.
+Note: Please use more than one IBD focused on different areas of interest to keep the view comprehensive.

+## SAF_P5_PID

+### Icon
+*none*

+### Documentation
+The Physical Interface Definition Viewpoint captures definitions for physical interfaces.
+It allows to adopt long-lived standards and to harmonize physical interface definitions to improve interchangeability, interoperability, and portability.

+A block definition diagram (BDD) featuring Physical Interface blocks with ports, and flow properties.
+Compatibility between Physical Interface blocks is expressed by associations and association blocks.
+Physical Interface blocks may be specialisations of others (use of generalisation).
+Note: When ports are used these shall be proxy ports and be typed by interface blocks.
+A tabular format listing Physical Interface blocks, their ports, and flow properties.

+## SAF_P8_PFM

+### Icon
+*none*

+### Documentation
+The Physical Functional Mapping Viewpoint supports the analysis of the assignment (it is derived relationship) of system functions and system partial functions to physical SOI elements.

+A FBS_to_PBS mapping matrix featuring
+* Functional Breakdown Structure (FBS)
+* Physical Breakdown Structure (PBS)
+* mapping (it is a derived relationship) from system functions and system partial functions to physical SOI elements

+## SAF_P8_PLM

+### Icon
+*none*

+### Documentation
+The Physical Logical Mapping Viewpoint  supports the definition of the assignment of conceptual logical system elements to physical SOI elements.

+Following the identification of physical SOI elements capable of performing the system functions of logical elements, the Physical Logical Mapping Viewpoint provides feedback to the System Architecture Definition process to consolidate or confirm the allocation, partitioning, and alignment of logical elements to physical elements that comprise the SOI.

+A LBS_to_PBS mapping matrix featuring
+* Logical Breakdown Structure (LBS)
+* Physical Breakdown Structure (PBS)
+* Allocation from conceptual logical system elements to physical SOI elements

 ## SAF_PhysicalContext

 ### Icon